revaturelabs/interviewquestions/Python/Python - File Handling/Delete.md

 ---

-11.Write a python program to count the number of lines from "data.txt" which does not start from 'M'.
+11.Write a python program to count the number of lines from `data.txt` which does not start from `M`.

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)